jayadeepravuri/JayadeepRavuri/README.md

 I am currently working on my Level 5 Diploma in Full Stack Software Development with the Code Institute.

-When I'm not coding, I can be found playing music 🎸, reading 📚, running 🏃‍♂️ with my dogs and cycling.
+When I'm not coding, I can be found playing music 🎸, reading 📚, running .

 - - -